Ker & Downey’s Nicole Porto travels to the land of sun and sea to sample its rich culinary scene on a unique Malta culinary tour.

 - Visit a local sheep farm to taste all three iterations of the gbejna: fresh, sun dried, and peppered.
 There’s no better start to a farm-fresh lunch in the Maltese countryside, armed with a few “cheeselets” (little rounds of gbejna).

-To start planning your own journey to Malta, contact your Luxury Travel Expert.
+To start planning your own Malta culinary tour, contact your Ker & Downey Luxury Travel Expert.